Analog-Systems-Design/Analog-IC-Design/README.md

 # AnalogICDesign_MasterMicroelectronics
 Experimenting all Theoretical Explanations in MasterMicroElectronics Analog IC Design Course on Cadence Virtuoso and Matlab
 <h1>1.
-Mosfet Small Signal Model</h1>
+Mosfet Large & Small Signal Model</h1>
-We neglected short channel effect  & large VDS effect by using large L=1um and small vds=250mV
+We neglected short channel effect  & large VDS effect by using large L=1um and small vds=250mV and we also neglected bodyeffect by grounding the source
 <h2>1.1.Schematic</h2>
 <figure>
     <img src="images/Mosfet_Tsmc_130nm.png"/>